Suggested links

 Low birth weight, premature birth, brain injuries, and smoking or drinking during pregnancy have all been linked to rates of children born with ADHD.
 In addition, exposure to lead or pesticides in early childhood can contribute to the development of ADHD.

-The Centers for Disease Control and Prevention (CDC) reports 6 million (9.8%) children aged 3–17 years are diagnosed with ADHD.
+The Centers for Disease Control and Prevention (CDC) reports that 6 million (9.8%) children aged 3–17 years are diagnosed with ADHD.
 Boys (13%) are more likely to be diagnosed with ADHD than girls (6%), in part because women tend to internalize their symptoms more than men.

 According to data from CHADD, approximately 10 million adults have ADHD, although many don’t get diagnosed or treated for it.